 - $1,000,000 third-party liability insurance

 - Uninsured/underinsured motorist bodily injury insurance, which varies per state

 - Contingent/comprehensive and collision, up to the cash value of the vehicle with a $1,000 deductible

-A member of our legal team can explain in further detail what this means when you call 1-800-747-3733.
+A member of our legal team can explain in further detail what this means when you hire us to take your case.

 Like Uber, Lyft also provides insurance coverage to those involved in a car accident.

 If the driver has the app on and no ride has been accepted, coverage is as follows:

 If the driver was en route to pick up a passenger or was actively driving someone, coverage is:

 - $1,000,000 per accident in primary liability insurance